arildj78/VRDreplay/README.md

 | 39175   | 2952       | Unknown data 6                                   |                      |
 | 39176   | 924        | Unknown data 7                                   |                      |

+## EVT
+The event files holds a timestamp for when the event switch has been toggled in the cockpit or by the SO.
+It also holds additional information that still is not fully reversed.
+See the document [Reversing the Event file](fileformats/evt.md) for details.

 # Problems with the .mkv files
 There seems to be multiple problems with the .mkv video files.
 The following are beeing investigated.